iamtheratio/SMWCentral-Downloader-Patcher/README.md

 - 💡 The app automatically organizes hacks into folders by type and difficulty
 - 💡 Toggle between light/dark themes using the moon icon in the top navigation
 - 💡 Use Ctrl+L to quickly clear the log output
+- 💡 The app automatically checks for updates - just click "Update Now" when prompted
+- 💡 Check Settings > "Check for Updates" to manually look for new versions

 ## ✨ Features